 September 18 - Joy & Eric, with Basil Katz opening

 Bluebird Cafe & Utah Symphony Frequently Asked Questions

 We offer both bench seating and lawn seating.

 Does bench seating have assigned seats?

 The Bluebird Cafe bench seating is all assigned.
-When purchasing tickets you can choose which section, row, and seat number you would like to sit in.
+When purchasing tickets you can choose the section, and seats will be automatically assigned.

 The Utah Symphony bench seating is general admission, which means seating is on a first come, first served basis.

 Do the benches have backs on them, or are they simply bleacher seating?